web-infra-dev/rsbuild/README.md

 ## 🌟 Quality

 Rsbuild uses [Web Infra QoS](https://web-infra-qos.netlify.app?product=rsbuild&metrics=bundle-size) to observe the trend of key metrics, such as bundle size, compile speed and install size.

-## 🙌 Code of Conduct

-This repo has adopted the ByteDance Open Source Code of Conduct.
-Please check [Code of Conduct](./CODE_OF_CONDUCT.md) for more details.

 ## 🙏 Credits